How to fill out our customer layout form, Google sheets version on your laptop/desktop.

 You also have the choice of a few different variations of some components, like the control panel style or whether your sockets are single or double.
 You will see these items have a thick black outline, once you click in the box, a drop-down menu will appear, simply select your option there.

-At this stage, if you wish, you can email it to us and we will provide a quotation, usually within 1 working day, but if you'd prefer.
-Use the steps below to check out the items on our website.
+At this stage, if you wish, you can email it to us by clicking the "share" button on the top right-hand side and sharing it to firstname.lastname@example.org and we will provide a quotation, usually within 1 working day.
+If you'd prefer, use the steps below to check out the items on our website, just search for the item as it's listed in the "What items" table inside the layout form.

 The basic wiring kits column will show whether you have entered 12V conversion items, mains components, solar panels and or inverters and link you to the relevant items, this way you can see images, get dimensions and more information on what we have to offer here.

-The attributes column is the variation of the basic wiring kit we recommend so once you look at the basic wiring kits, you will see a few drop-down items, these are the attributes.
+The attributes column is the variation of the full wiring kit we recommend so once you look at the full wiring kits, you will see a few drop-down items, these are the attributes, you can select split charge type etc here, (again don't worry we'll put this on your quote for you).

 If you have a mains hook up system and are plugged in to an external power source, then your battery will be charging and you don't really need to worry about the battery bank size or solar power.
 However if you'd like to run without a mains plug in for a night or two or even a couple of weeks.
 Then the below calculator might just be for you!